user-64bit/suchi/README.md

 - undone [INDEXs]
     Mark a task/tasks as complete by its index.
     Example: suchi undone 1 2 (marks the first and second tasks as completed)

+- filter done/undone
+    Filters task by done or undone tasks
+    Example: suchi filter done (gives all the done tasks)

 - delete [INDEXs]
     Remove a task/tasks by its index.